DonalDoherty/DiscountApp2/README.md

 Donal Doherty - 20071040

 App developed for Mobile App Development 2 on the Software Systems Development course (Year 3).
-App which allows users to upload photos and info of supermarket deals and share them to other users in a geopgraphic radius
+App which allows users to upload photos and info of supermarket deals and share them to other users.

 Current features:
 Register with email password through firebase